 Biography

-Recent roles include Ms. Mcculm in Thornton Wilder's Seven Deadly Sins: Ringing of Doorbells with the American Classics Theatre and guest singer with the LA Phil and Hollywood Bowl Orchestra at Disney Hall in Home Alone in Concert, conducted by David Newman.
-Additional credits include the role of the child in the art film Still Life After Death, directed by 5-time Emmy-nominated Sandra Powers, which premiered at the Sharjah Art Festival in the United Arab Emirates in 2019 and later released on Amazon Prime Video.
+Additional credits include the role of the child in the art film Still Life After Death, directed by 5-time Emmy-winning Sandra Powers, which premiered at the Sharjah Art Festival in the United Arab Emirates in 2019 and was later released on Amazon Prime Video.

 Twila grew up with a unique exposure to operatic-contemporary music and modern dance.
-She has been a collaborative artist with the NEA-winning CSUSB Opera Theatre, where she has appeared and assisted in many productions, including Leonard Berstein's Trouble in Tahiti, Missy Mazzoli's Song from the Uproar, and Philip Glass's Book of Longing.
+She has been a collaborative artist with the NEA-winning California State University San Bernardino Opera Theatre, where she has appeared and assisted in many productions, including Leonard Bernstein's Trouble in Tahiti, Missy Mazzoli's Song from the Uproar, and Philip Glass's Book of Longing.
 She has also performed in several productions and independent projects with the critically acclaimed Mojalet Dance Collective under the direction of Faith Jensen-Ismay of San Diego.
-She volunteered for Family Night at the Theatre for six years, an annual community-based theatre event hosted at CSUSB.
-The project was dedicated to developing inclusive and accessible theatre for disadvantaged youth in San Bernardino, California.
+She volunteered for Family Night at the Theatre for six years, an annual community-based theatre event hosted at CSUSB, dedicated to developing inclusive and accessible theatre for disadvantaged youth in San Bernardino, California.

 Since 2020, Twila has been producing art, transforming her living room into a dance floor, studio, lesson space, music hall, and stage.
 She frequently creates work and collaborates with her peers, taking on roles as a director, choreographer, and producer.

-Twila received a 2023-2024 National Youth Theatre award for Outstanding Lead Performance in a Musical for her portrayal of Mother in the 2023 Interlochen production of Ragtime directed by Justin Lee Miller and choreographed by Joyce Chittick with music direction by Dan Ryan.
+Twila received the Maddy Award and the 2023-2024 National Youth Theatre award for Outstanding Lead Performance in a Musical for her portrayal of Mother in the 2023 Interlochen production of Ragtime directed by Justin Lee Miller and choreographed by Joyce Chittick with music direction by Dan Ryan.
 In the summer of 2022, Twila was cast as one of Reno's Angels in the acclaimed Interlochen Summer Arts production of Anything Goes!

 As a high school student, Twila was the president of the Riverside High School Theatre Program and performed in numerous roles, including Baker’s Wife in Into the Woods and Winnifred in Once Upon A Mattress.
 She was twice nominated for Best Actress at the John Raitt Awards for Youth and the Lucie Arnaz Awards.
 She was featured in the Riverside Unified School District Honors Musical at the historic Fox Theatre, Riverside, CA.